 Tomb Raider III, also known as Tomb Raider III: Adventures of Lara Croft, kept the formula mostly unchanged, for better or for worse.

 The game features a variety of locations around the world, and it takes a step back from the trigger-happy pacing of the second game to focus more on exploration and puzzles, like the original Tomb Raider.

 Naturally, the engine was updated once again.
-Hence, the game featured even better graphics, but as mentioned above, it didn’t introduce any vital changes to the tried-and-true formula already seen in the previous two games.
+The game featured even better graphics, but as mentioned above, it didn’t introduce any vital changes to the tried-and-true formula already seen in the previous two games.